MashuAjmera/Visitor-Management/README.md

 ### Website Layout

 This is how the website looks in desktop or large screen.
-It's a one page website with all the functionalities to reduce user hassle and make the user experience better.
+It's a one page website with all the functionalities to reduce user hassle and make the UX better.
 The checkout button is disabled because checkout is not possible without checking in.
 ![Landing Page of the Website](https://github.com/MashuAjmera/Visitor-Management/blob/master/static/img/Landing%20Page.png?raw=true)

 This is the medium size screen layout of the website.
 The size and number of boxes change to adjust to the screen size.
 ![Tablet Layout](https://github.com/MashuAjmera/Visitor-Management/blob/master/static/img/Tablet%20View%20Landing%20Page.png?raw=true "Tablet Layout")

 This is the small/ mobile screen layout of the website.
+The main text boxes have been kept above so that the screen doesn't shift while entering details with a touch screen device, thus in-line with the better UX approach that has been taken.
 ![Mobile Layout](https://github.com/MashuAjmera/Visitor-Management/blob/master/static/img/Mobile%20View%20Landing%20Page.png?raw=true "Mobile Layout")

-### Adding Host
+### Adding the Host

-When an input box is hovered or selected, it glows and suggests what can be filled in.
-The _Add Host_ button turns black upon hover.
+The input text boxes glow and the _Add Host_ button turns black when hovered on or in focus.
 ![Add Host](https://github.com/MashuAjmera/Visitor-Management/blob/master/static/img/Add%20Host.png?raw=true)

 As the host is added, an alert pops up, notifying the user about it.